xland/ScreenCapture/ReadMe.md

 - Very fast,Small memory footprint,Low CPU useage.
 - Only one small executable file (with out any dll).
 - Can be easily integrated into any program.
+- Modify the drawn elements at any time.
+- Pin the cut area on desktop.
 - Powered by Skia.

 # Download